Carnation Logo

 Trends demanded renewal and transformation in the post-war period.
 The company’s logo underwent significant changes, adopting a modern, somewhat bold look.
 The new format, including the words’ writing, color, and font, has been immortalized and is still used today.
 The easy-to-pronounce phrase “Carnation” became integral to all subsequent logos.

-Each letter’s conciseness, charisma, and light dynamics made the text part of the logo unique and did not require alterations.
+Each letter’s conciseness, charisma, and light dynamics made the text part of the logo unique and unnecessary to alter.

 On a white background, the word “Carnation” in red looked striking, drawing attention and focusing all accents on itself.
 The first capital letter stood out, emphasizing the company’s reliability and authority.
 The other letters were clear, slender, and visually appealing.
 Glimpses of glamour and tradition are intertwined in this logo.